edelloro/text-processor/README.md

-SAMPLE PROGRAM
+# SAMPLE PROGRAM
-ASP.NET ANGULARJS JQUERY
+ASP.NET ANGULARJS JQUERY WEBSERVICE JSON
 ERIC DELL'ORO
 03-JUNE-2016

-This is a sample ASP.NET 4.X program which demonstrates a searching and counting word letter prefixes in a paragraph and returning a selected set of statistics.
+This is a sample ASP.NET 4.X program which demonstrates ajax requests searching and counting word letter prefixes in a paragraph and returning statistics.

 It uses ASP.NET WebForm, WebService with implementations of code in AngularJS and JQuery individually for a